vorburger/efactory/README.md

 Get on the [eclipse-emf-eson-dev Google Group](https://groups.google.com/forum/#!forum/eclipse-emf-eson-dev) and start yapping...

 * get an Eclipse Dev IDE with PDE & modeling (Xtext)
 * import all projects in this repository into Eclipse
+* you should now have no red 'exclamation mark' "The project cannot be built" errors, but will still have normal red 'cross' icons about missing things.
+This will get resolve once you run the org.eclipse.emf.eson/src/org/eclipse/emf/eson/GenerateEFactory.mwe2 and then the /org.eclipse.emf.eson.tests.xtextintegration/src/org/eclipse/emf/eson/xtextintegration/GenerateMyDsl.mwe2.
-* Window > Preferences > Plug-In Development > Target Platform: Switch to EFactory as active target definition (from org.eclipse.emf.eson.target/org.eclipse.emf.eson.target.target)
+* if needed, Window > Preferences > Plug-In Development > Target Platform: Switch to EFactory as active target definition (from org.eclipse.emf.eson.target/org.eclipse.emf.eson.target.target)

 The Target Platform is known to be a PITA, so if you have problems with above, you might instead want to simply use your "Running Platform" as TP.. you'll most likely